mardix/assembly/docs/docs/index.md

 ### **Interceptors**

-Sometimes you may want to do something before or after request, Mocha helps you with that.
+Sometimes you may want to do something before or after request, Assembly helps you with that.

-    from mocha import Mocha
+    from assembly import Assembly

-    class Index(Mocha):
+    class Index(Assembly):

         def before_request(self, name, *args, **kwargs):
             pass